-The Ethical Consumer Markets Report has been acting as an important barometer of green spending since 1999 by tracking sales data across a wide range of consumer sectors from food to fashion.
+The Ethical Consumer Markets Report has been acting as an important barometer of UK spending since 1999.
+We track sales data across a wide range of consumer sectors.

 The report is trusted and used by businesses, academics and the UK Government.

 Ethical spending has continued to grow, despite difficult market conditions, according to the 2015 Ethical Consumer Markets Report.

 The value of ethical sales grew by 8%, during a period when inflation barely rose above 0.5%.
 And the overall value of the ethical market grew from £35bn to £38bn showing a continued commitment from consumers across all sectors to support more ethical products and services.
 Sales of electric, hybrid and other tax-band A-rated cars grew by 40% to nearly £7bn, and spending on solar panels rose by nearly 25% to £716m

 The value of money held ethically fell by 2%, largely caused by accounts being closed or moved from the Co-operative Bank.
 All other elements in the sector - including savings and investments with Triodos Bank - showed year on year growth.
 Ethical investment grew by 9% to £13bn.
 Combined ethical money and ethical spending totals rose from £78bn to £80bn.